Rosacea Safety Notice

 Apply to damp skin.
 Within 60 seconds of cleansing, while skin still feels slightly wet.
 The moisturizer traps water that's already in the stratum corneum rather than needing to pull it from deeper tissue.

 Press, don't rub.
 Use flat fingertips to press the product in with light downward strokes.
-Rubbing dilates capillaries mechanically.
-In rosacea skin, that means redness within seconds.
+Rubbing can create friction, and friction can make redness-prone skin look more irritated.

 Use tepid water to cleanse.
 Hot water is one of the most reliable rosacea triggers.
 Keep it the temperature of a warm drink, not a hot shower.

 Always SPF.
-UV is the number-one trigger for permanent rosacea progression.
-A mineral sunscreen (zinc oxide or titanium dioxide) on top of your moisturizer every morning is non-negotiable.
+UV exposure is a common rosacea trigger and can worsen visible redness over time.
+A mineral sunscreen (zinc oxide or titanium dioxide) on top of your moisturizer every morning is a strong daily baseline.

 Frequently Asked Questions